koelblinger/3P/md/installation.md

 ![image](content_images/installation/warning.png)

-*The plugin manager is no longer install with notepad++ but you can download and install the latest version [here](https://github.com/bruderstein/nppPluginManager/releases)*
+*The plugin manager is no longer installed with notepad++ but you can download and install the latest version [here](https://github.com/bruderstein/nppPluginManager/releases)*

 ## Manual installation of 3P ##